 The indicative symptom of shin splints is the pain on the border of the tibia as well as mild swelling.

-The pain is characterized as sharp or dull, manifest during and after exercise and can worsen if touched.
+The pain is sharp or dull, manifest during and after exercise and worsens if touched.

 Once the symptoms and medical history is noted by the doctor, the lower leg will be assessed.
 Always remember that an accurate diagnosis is vital since other problems might be present that can affect the healing process.
 Additional imaging tests might be performed to rule out other related shin problems.
 Conditions that can cause shin pain include tendinitis, stress fractures and chronic exertional compartment syndrome.

 There are certain first aid measures that you can perform if shin splints are suspected.

 - Rest – since shin splints are usually due to overuse, the initial step in the treatment is to rest for several weeks from the activity that caused the pain.